Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 **Note:** You need to have at least 50 positive samples and as many as 500.
 The trainable classifier will process up to the 500 most recent created samples (by file created date/time stamp).
 The more samples you provide, the more accurate the predictions the classifier will make.

+#### Prerequisites
+- 2 SharePoint Online document folders, one for the seed data and one for the test data.
+Allow at least an hour for SharePoint to index these files prior to creating the trainable classifier.
+- A seed sample containing strong positive and strong negative matches, evenly distributed.
+50-500 items, 200 recommended.
+- A test sample containing at least 200 items, containing strong positives, strong negatives, and some that are not as obvious

 #### Testing content
 Once the trainable classifier has processed enough positive samples to build a prediction model, you need to test the predictions it makes to see if the classifier can correctly distinguish between items that match the category and items that don't.
 You do this by selecting another, hopefully larger, set of human picked content that consists of samples that should fall into the category and samples that won't.
 You should test with different data than the initial seed data you first provided.
 Once it processes those, you manually go through the results and verify whether each prediction is correct, incorrect, or you aren't sure.
 The trainable classifier uses this feedback to improve its prediction model.